ventusff/neurecon/README.md

 ## Contact

-If you have any problems, feel free to submit issues or contact Jianfei Guo(郭建非) `guojianfei [at] pjlab.org.cn`.
-PRs are also very welcome :smiley:.
+Feel free to submit issues or contact Jianfei Guo(郭建非) `guojianfei [at] pjlab.org.cn`.
+PRs are also very welcome :smiley:

 ## We are hiring!